Next tour: Saturday 5 September 2020.

 Picturesque black-and-white timber-framed waterside buildings, Britain’s first man-made waterway, and underground canals running through the Delph, a dramatic 52 mile system of caves and tunnels.

-These are some of the reasons why Worsley is one of the wonders of the North-West.
-Yet alongside the aesthetic delights are more prosaic pleasures.
-Worsley is one of the birthplaces of the industrial revolution.
+Worsley is one of the wonders of the North-West and one of the birthplaces of the industrial revolution.
 It was here in 1761 that the local landowner, the Duke of Bridgewater, and his ingenious engineers, John Gilbert and James Brindley, cut Britain’s first man-made canal independent of the river system – the Bridgewater Canal– to ferry the Duke’s coal to Manchester.

 Who knows?
 We may see one of the famous locals: Ryan Giggs or Russell Watson.
 How can so much be packed into so compact a locale?

-And then it’s along the Canal (optional) to stretch our legs, to hear the history of this grand waterway, finishing at the Trafford Centre where there are a few shops and a new tram line.
+And then it’s along the Canal (optional) to stretch our legs, to hear the history of this grand waterway, finishing at the Trafford Centre where there are one or two shops and a new tram line.